-- Lighting is categorized as follows: streets, parking lots, walkways, athletic areas, common areas around buildings, and building accents. - 17.
+- 16. Lighting is categorized as follows: streets, parking lots, walkways, athletic areas, common areas around buildings, and building accents. - 17.
 Site lighting and parking lot lighting shall be included in the building design.
 Parking, building accent, and pedestrian lighting shall be controlled by twist-lock type photo cell.
 The location shall be determined by Utilities and Energy Services.
 Pedestrian lighting shall utilize 10-foot, traffic lighting shall utilize 20-foot, and parking lots shall utilize 30-foot poles.

 - 18. New and/or replacement fixtures shall conform to current standards.
 All exterior lighting must be 480V, three-phase load, balanced, with the exception of building accent lighting, which must be 277V, with a neutral. - 19.
 When exterior lighting systems are designed as part of a building project or facility, power to that system shall come from the respective building's load center.
 All exterior fixtures shall be twist-lock, photocell, relay-operated.
 Multiple lighting fixtures shall be on a contactor that controls all lights within a specific area. - 20.
-"PEMCO" type fixtures and associated poles shall be installed in all areas within the Gemini Boulevard perimeter.
-"STERNER" shoe-box-type fixtures and poles shall be installed in areas outside the perimeter.
-Ten (10)foot pole lights shall be provided in pedestrian areas only. - 21.
+All pedestrian walkway and common areas around buildings shall follow the design guidelines found in the Campus Landscape Master Plan.
+The post top pedestrian lights shall be mounted on a twelve (12) foot tapered brushed aluminum pole on a concrete base.
+All streets and parking lots shall follow the design guidelines found in the Campus Landscape Master Plan.
+The double or single arm configuration may be used where appropriate. - 21.
 All light poles shall be brushed aluminum, with a concrete base, pedestal mount.
 Outdoor lighting shall be HID or LED, with a hinged base pole.
 Each unit shall be fused and grounded. - 22.
 Light pole bases shall be a minimum of four feet from the back of curb, a minimum of six inches above and a maximum of twelve inches above landscape finish grade, and twenty-four inches above paved finish grade. - 23.
 Exterior luminaries shall be IP66-rated. - 24.
-Exterior lighting shall have a color temperature of 3500 Kelvin.
+Exterior lighting along streets and within parking lots shall have a color temperature of 4000 Kelvin.
+Post top pedestrian lighting along walkways and in common areas shall have a color temperature of 3000 Kelvin.
+Lighting mounted to buildings such as building accents and wall packs shall have a color temperature range of 3500 to 4000 Kelvin.